fkyprianou/deved-platform/content/blog/en/vonage’s-first-developer-meetup-in-tokyo-with-datadog.md

 Thanks to [Datadog Japan](https://twitter.com/DatadogJ), [WeWork Japan](https://twitter.com/WeWorkJP), and everyone who came.
 The first gathering was a success!
 We are looking forward to our next meetup.

 We always welcome community involvement.
-Please feel free to join us on [GitHub](https://github.com/Vonage/) and the [Vonage Community Slack](https://developer.vonage.com/community/slack).
+Please feel free to join us on [GitHub](https://github.com/Vonage/) and the [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).

 For more upcoming developer events, check out our [Developer Community page](https://developer.vonage.com/en/community).
 Do you want us to support your tech community event?
 Drop us an email at community\[at]vonage.com